unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_set_str

-enable creation of .json files in the specified directory during a file upload
+``help``: enable creation of .json files in the specified directory during a file upload

 no-default-app
 **************